Ecological-Complexity-Lab/lab_website/network_course/index.md

 **Course Structure:** Lecture: 2 hours   Exercise:  2 hours  Total # of Points: 3

+**Teaching method:** The course is given entirely in English, in person (no zoom or hybrid classes).

 **Course schedule:** Sunday to Thursday 23-27/2/2025, 8:00-17:00, and 12/3/2025 8:00-16:00 **Sde Boker campus**.

 <!-- {%
   include figure.html